 Check Out The Folder Privileges Option:

-If you are sharing up your database, the mdb or accdb file must needs to be located in folder where user has the privilege of create, read, write and delete.
-If you want to assign different file privileges like read-only or read-write etc. Then also it’s compulsory to have create, read, write and delete permissions to the folder having mdb/accdb file.
+If you are willing to share Access database, the mdb or accdb file must need to be located in the folder where the user has the privilege of creating, read, write, and delete.
+If you want to assign different file privileges like read-only or read-write etc. Then also it’s compulsory to have created, read, write and delete permissions to the folder having mdb/accdb file.

 If any user opens their Access database in exclusive mode then record locking is not applied.
-Thus, Microsoft Access doesn’t attempt to open or create any .ldb file.
-If always the access database is opened for Exclusive use then user needs to have only read/write privilege to that folder.
+Thus, Microsoft Access doesn’t attempt to create or open .ldb file.
+If always the Access database is opened for Exclusive use then the user needs to have only read/write privilege to that folder.

 How To Fix Access Database File Corruption Issue?